A Record Breaking History

 In 2015, thanks to a grant from 11th Hour racing, help from DuoGen and work by the Maine Yacht Center, we are launching with solar, wind and hydro power to charge our housebank working toward getting rid of our diesel generator completely!
 Stay tuned for updates, photos and videos about this exciting upgrade that will further lighten our operational footprint on American Promise!

-UPDATE: As of August 31, 2015, we have sailed over 800 miles and operated over 7 weeks without using the generator or plugging into shore power.
+UPDATE: As of the end of 2016, we have sailed over 2 full expedition seasons without using the generator or plugging into shore power.
 100% of our energy has come from a combination of solar, wind and hydro power or from the alternator while motoring between sails!

 The boat is equipped with more than the minimum amount of safety gear, including immersion suits, liferaft, EPIRB, multiple sets of lifejackets with harnesses, plus a dinghy to get ashore, electronic radar reflector (makes us nice and big on other ships’ radar), multiple VHF radios, AIS (both transmitting and receiving), a satellite phone, and a suite of navigation equipment.